Defining Green Building Objectives

 Depending on what features are selected, constructing a green building may cost as little as 2% more than a conventional building.
 Many sustainable buildings cost even less than comparable resource-wasteful projects.

 RHINO Steel Building Systems create solid, durable, environmental-friendly structures that last.
 Contact RHINO now to learn more about the green building qualities of our prefabricated metal buildings.
-Our toll-free number is 888.320.7466.
+Our number is 940.383.9566.

 The more you learn about green building with RHINO, the more you will be hooked on recycled steel!